 Cervical radiculopathy is characterized by pain that radiates from the neck to the arms.
 The pain is the result of any kind of injury or condition that aggravates a nerve – such as a pinched nerve – in the cervical spine.

-Some patients have both neck and arm pain related to their pinched nerves, but some only have neck pain.
-For more information, please visit our Neck and Arm Pain page.
+(Note: Some patients have both neck and arm pain related to their pinched nerves, but some only have neck pain.
+For more information, please visit our Neck and Arm Pain page.)

-Cervical radiculopathy can also be caused by degenerative changes that occur as a result of aging, genetics, and wearing out of the discs.
-Degenerative changes can cause changes in the vertebrae as well, which often appear as bony spurs.
+- Degenerative changes (These can cause changes in the vertebrae as well, which often appear as bony spurs)

 There are several cervical radiculopathy tests including, X-rays, computed tomography (CT or CAT) scans and MRIs to evaluate the source of problems.

 Dr. Ahuja and staff perform imaging procedures at The Brain and Spine Imaging Center, our state-of-the-art imaging facility in Franklin, Wisconsin.